Approach detects environmental changes in real time to adjust and improve performance

 - Wind turbine

 This peak-seeking control technology was developed, in part, to help improve drag reduction for aircraft flying in formation.
 When flying with a group of airplanes, pilots can reduce drag and use up to 20 percent less fuel by placing a wingtip in the vortex of the leading airplane.
 However, manually keeping the plane in the most optimal position during a long flight can fatigue the pilot, as conditions continually change and adjustments are necessary.
-The researchers at NASA's Armstrong Flight Research Center solved this problem by developing an algorithm that automatically places each aircraft in the most beneficial position by measuring and reacting to changing conditions in real time.
+Working with professor Jason Speyer of the Department of Mechanical and Aerospace Engineering at the University of California, Los Angeles, the researchers at NASA's Armstrong Flight Research Center solved this problem by developing an algorithm that automatically places each aircraft in the most beneficial position by measuring and reacting to changing conditions in real time.

 How It Works